Well-Posedness and Stability of Infinite-Dimensional Systems Under Monotone Feedback: Partial Differential Equation Systems with Nonlinear Feedback

 \begin{proof} As explained above, Assumption~\ref{ass:PHSass} implies that $(G,L,K)$ defined in~\eqref{eq:PHSBCS} is well-posed and impedance passive.
 The claims follow from the application of Theorem~\ref{thm:BCSwp} to $(G,L,K)$ in~\eqref{eq:PHSBCS}. \end{proof}

 In the case where $u\equiv 0$ we can use Theorems~\ref{thm:BCSWPNoInput} and~\ref{thm:BCSStabMain} to introduce conditions for the existence and stability of solutions of~\eqref{eq:PHSnonlin}.
-The part on the existence of solutions does not require condition (c) in Assumption~\ref{ass:PHSass}, and it is related to the earlier result on port-Hamiltonian systems with nonlinear feedback in~\citel{Aug19}{Thm.~4.2} and~\citel{Tro14}{Sec.~5.1}.
+This result does not require condition (c) in Assumption~\ref{ass:PHSass}.
+The part on the existence of solutions is related to the earlier result on port-Hamiltonian systems with nonlinear feedback in~\citel{Aug19}{Thm.~4.2} and~\citel{Tro14}{Sec.~5.1}.
 Sufficient conditions for the stability of the differential equation~\eqref{eq:PHSnonlin} with the linear boundary condition~\eqref{eq:PHSlindamping} have been presented, for instance, in~\cite{VilZwa05,AugJac14,Sch22}.

-\begin{proposition} Suppose that Assumption~\textup{\ref{ass:PHSass}(a--b)} hold and that $\phi:\Cc^p\to \Cc^p$ is a continuous monotone function, and let $(G,L,K)$ be as in~\eqref{eq:PHSBCS}.
+\begin{proposition} Suppose that Assumption~\textup{\ref{ass:PHSass}(a)--(b)} hold and that $\phi:\Cc^p\to \Cc^p$ is a continuous monotone function, and let $(G,L,K)$ be as in~\eqref{eq:PHSBCS}.
 If $x_0\in \Dom(L)$ is such that \eq{ \MoveEqLeft[7] \left[ \right]\left[ \right] =\left[ \right] \phi\left(-\WCo \left[ \right]\right), } then~\eqref{eq:PHSnonlin} with $u\equiv 0$ has a \emph{strong solution} $x$ satisfying $x(\cdot,0)=x_0$ in the sense that $t\mapsto x(\cdot,t)\in \Hloc[1](0,\infty;X)$, $x(t)\in \Dom(L)$ for all $t\geq 0$, \eqref{eq:PHSnonlin_u} holds for all $t\geq 0$, and~\eqref{eq:PHSnonlin_x} holds for almost every $t\geq 0$ and almost every $\zeta\in [a,b]$.
 The corresponding \emph{output} $y:\zinf \to\Cc^p$ defined by~\eqref{eq:PHSnonlin_y} for $t\geq 0$ is right-continuous and $y,\phi(-y)\in \Lp[\infty](0,\infty;\Cc^p)$.
 If $x_0\in X$ and $u\in \Lploc[2](0,\infty;\Cc^p)$, then~\eqref{eq:PHSnonlin} has a \emph{generalised solution} $x$ satisfying $x(\cdot,0)=x_0$ in the sense that there exists a sequence $(x^k)_{k\in\N}$ of strong solutions of~\eqref{eq:PHSnonlin} such that $\sup_{t\in [0,\tau]}\norm{x^k(\cdot,t)-x(\cdot,t)}_{X}\to 0$ for all $\tau>0$.
 Every pair $x_1$ and $x_2$ of generalised solutions of~\eqref{eq:PHSnonlin} satisfy \eq{ \norm{x_2(\cdot,t)-x_1(\cdot,t)}_{\Lp[2](a,b)} \leq \norm{x_2(\cdot,0)-x_1(\cdot,0)}_{\Lp[2](a,b)}, \qquad t\geq 0. }